- SYSTEM_PTE_MISUSE is a Blue Screen of Death error, and it's often caused by file corruption.

-Solution 2 – Run the Hardware Troubleshooter
+2. Run the Hardware troubleshooter

 - Open the Settings app and go to Update & Security section.

 - Select Troubleshoot from the menu on the left.
+Now select Additional troubleshooters.

-- Select BSOD from the right pane and click Run the troubleshooter.
+- Select the desired troubleshooter and click the Run thetroubleshooter.

 - Follow the instructions on the screen to complete the troubleshooter.

-Solution 3 – Run the SFC scan
+3. Run the SFC scan

-- Right-click on the Start Menu button, and open Command Prompt (Admin).
+- Right-click on the Start Menu button, and select Windows PowerShell (Admin).

-- Enter the following line and press Enter: sfc/scannow
+- Enter the following line and run it:

 - Wait until the process is done (it may take a while).